 Independent research conducted under the guidance of a faculty member.

-Instructors: Randall Guensler, Kevin Haas, Joe Bozeman and Lauren Stewart (and other faculty, by approval only)
+Instructors: Randall Guensler, Michael Hunger, Griffin FIsh, and Lauren Stewart (and other faculty, by approval only)